moby/moby/docs/sources/installation/centos.md

 # CentOS

-While the Docker package is provided by default as part of CentOS-7, it is provided by a community repository for CentOS-6.
+While the Docker package is provided by default as part of CentOS-7, it is provided by the EPEL repository for CentOS-6.
 Please note that this changes the installation instructions slightly between versions.
+If you need the latest version, you can always use the latest binary which works on kernel 3.8 and above.

 These instructions work for CentOS 6 and later.
 They will likely work for other binary compatible EL6 distributions such as Scientific Linux, but they haven't been tested.